AshRing/Email-Tag-POC/README.md

 - Each email is editable.
 Edit an email by clicking the text on the chip and hitting `enter` after finished editing (also consider clicking outside to finish or other options)
 - Error messages have not been added with this POC
 - Emails tags need some sort of ID
+- Tag would be a good candidate for a common component

 ## Run